ambitus/pyracf/README.md

 ### Executing program

 import the pyracf.py package and issue the appropriate python calls.
+This will grow over time.
+In the samples directory you will find examples of user, group, and resource profile management.

 ## Help